The Napa Wine Project

 Then later that year the Glass Fire started in the hills of the Vaca mountains near North Fork Crystal Springs Road.
 This fire was significantly worse as far as smoke produced in the main part of Napa Valley; it also caused significant infrastructure damage and destruction because it burned in parts of the valley housing numerous wineries and vineyards.
 Caitlin picked the grapes for her 2020 bottling the day the Glass Fire started in late September, before the smoke became so bad that during certain days in the middle of the afternoon it was so dark it looked like the sun had already gone down.
 We thought the smoke from the 2017 fires in Napa and Sonoma counties were bad, but the smoke from the 2020 Glass Fire took things to another level.
 It is very important to note that this was a scheduled pick date, rather than an ‘oh shxx’ last minute decision.

 The 2020 L’Envolée Wines Cabernet Sauvignon is 100% varietal (tasted about a month post bottling) and is dark ruby and opaque; the aromatics initially offer some notes of dried herbs, a hint of wood spice, white pepper, black olive and dark plum.
-Give this wine time to evolve in the glass, in its youth it needs that time, and will continue to open and become more expressive of its fruit aromatics.
+Give this wine time to evolve in the glass, in its youth it needs that time, and will continue to open and become more expressive of its fruit aromatics including Persian mulberry and boysenberry.
 The tannins show some grip on the finish and still need more time to fully resolve; they are dense but rounded and persist for quite some time.
 The wine also lingers with a slight dusty note and hint of dried tobacco leaf.
-This is one of the first 2020 Napa Valley Cabernet Sauvignon wines we have tried; at the time of our tasting, it shows extremely well.
+Juicy.
+Mouthwatering.
+This is one of the first and still the finest of the 2020 Napa Valley Cabernet Sauvignon wines we have tried.
+We tried this wine in 2022 and again in 2024.

 Despite the the significant challenges of the vintage, we look forward to tasting the limited number of Napa Valley wines from 2020 over the next decade + to follow their maturation and to see if smoke taint develops and or to what extent it shows.